Let me hold the door for you.

 It’s the least I can do.

 I can’t really explain in words how much my heart is broken.
 How racism effects me.
 I am just so disgusted by it, heartbroken, confused, outraged, in agony.
-I have fought for justice for different causes and in different set ups for the last twenty years or so and for some reason fighting racism, standing up and showing up for black lives and the Black Indigenous People of Colour community is the one closest to my heart, the most important of all……
+I have fought for justice for different causes and in different set ups for the last twenty years or so and for some reason fighting racism, standing up and showing up for black lives and the lives of people of colour is the one closest to my heart, the most important of all……

 I now know that hopelessness is the enemy of justice.
 Hope allows us to push forward even when the truth is distorted by the people in power.
 It allows us to stand up when they tell us to sit down and to speak when they say be quiet.
 Through this work I’ve learned that each of us is more then the worst thing we’ve ever done that the opposite of poverty isn’t wealth the opposite of poverty is justice.